Q-Future/Visual-Question-Answering-for-Video-Quality-Assessment/README.md

 ## Release News

 - **[2024/12/20] We have replaced or fixed some code files in VQA_main to ensure the training process is reproducible.
 Now the training process can be implemented as long as your environment configuration strictly follows our guidelines！
+- **[2025/1/31] We will release the refined code and more detailed dataset soon, making sure that the results in the paper reproducible.

 ## 🔥Exellent Performance on Video Quality Scoring and Video Quality Understanding!!!
  <div style="width: 100%; text-align: center; margin:auto;">